Adaptive Action Chunking at Inference-time for Vision-Language-Action Models¶

 |---|---|

-| π0.5 (baseline) | 97.0% |
+| π0.5 (Baseline) | 97.0% |

-| π0.5 + AAC | 97.9% |
+| π0.5 + AAC (Ours) | 97.9% |

-OOD Robustness (LIBERO-Pro with Position Perturbation)¶
+OOD Robustness (LIBERO-Pro Position Perturbation)¶

-| Perturbation Level | GR00T | GR00T+AAC |
+| Perturbation Level | GR00T | GR00T+AAC (Ours) |

 |---|---|---|

-| ×0.2 | baseline | +improvement |
+| ×0.2 | Baseline | + Gain |

-| ×0.3 | baseline | +improvement |
+| ×0.3 | Baseline | + Gain |

-| ×0.4 | baseline | +improvement |
+| ×0.4 | Baseline | + Gain |

 Key Findings¶

-- No single fixed chunk size is optimal across all tasks: LIBERO-Spatial optimal \(h=4\), LIBERO-Goal optimal \(h=16\).
+- No single fixed chunk size is optimal for all tasks: Optimal \(h=4\) for LIBERO-Spatial, while optimal \(h=16\) for LIBERO-Goal.

 Highlights & Insights¶